hirnahate/labs/README.md

 1. Covid Folder
    - 📁 Description: With text files containing variuous information, I created a database to access this information for various states.
-   - 🛠️ Skills Used: List of technologies, languages, or concepts applied.
+   - 🛠️ Skills Used:

 2. Games Folder
-   - 📁 Description: There are a few programs in ths folder, but all involve some sort of guessing game
+   - 📁 Description: With a text file of contain mant words I created a game similar to hangman or wordle.
-   - 🛠️ Skills Used: random values, languages, or concepts applied.
+   - 🛠️ Skills Used: random values, user input

+3. Fancy Folder
+   - 📁 Description: I created a linked list with 'fancy' functions
+   - 🛠️ Skills Used: linked lists

 ---